bgodfray/Rock_paper_scissors_python/README.md

 -Pygame version 3

 Revised code to run in Pygame with a game window.
 This version also has music added to it.

+Coding for this version was learned from the following youtube video https://www.youtube.com/watch?v=geE6vDfOlHY and then amended with my own option from reading the pygame manual